Northern Avenue Bridge: History

-The bridge was constructed from 1905 to 1908, and opened to the public on October 24, 1908.
-A swing bridge, compressed air was used to rotate the center part of the span to allow water traffic to pass.
+The swing bridge was constructed from 1905 to 1908, and opened to the public on October 24, 1908.
+Originally a steam engine and then later an electric compressed air system was used to rotate the center part of the span to allow water traffic to pass.
 Boston's city engineer, William Jackson, was the designer.
 Historic American Engineering Record (HAER) documentation notes that "Some of the operating machinery of the draw span for the Northern Avenue Bridge was identical to that of the Charlestown Bridge when originally constructed."
 The total length of the bridge is approximately 640 ft; the moveable center section is approximately 285 ft long.
+The original approaches were dirt.

 From 1912 to 1948, a firehouse constructed on piers abutted the bridge, serving Fireboat Engine Company 44 of the Boston Fire Department.
 Historical photos show that the firehouse and berth of the fireboat were located in the channel on the north side of the bridge, located east of the center span.
 The engine company relocated to the North End in October 1948, and the abandoned firehouse collapsed into the harbor in 1968.
+The bridge malfunctioned in March 1953 and hit some trash piled too high on a barge headed from Fort Hill Wharf to the dump at Spectacle Island.

 The center span of the truss carried a single track for the Union Freight Railroad, although it was designed for two tracks.

 The bridge was closed to vehicle traffic on November 8, 1997, shortly after the Evelyn Moakley Bridge was completed, but remained open as a pedestrian bridge.
 In December 2014, it was fully closed after inspectors found that 13 floor beams were unsafe for pedestrians.

 In a letter dated October 26, 2015, the Coast Guard informed the City of Boston that the bridge was a "hazard to navigation", due to the risk of it falling into the Fort Point Channel, and requested removal of its most vulnerable portion.